 Campus Social Innovators Community

-In 2017/18, the Social Innovation Lab offered its space, expertise, and support to a number of other faculty, staff and student groups and associations, in particular:
+In 2017/18 and 2018/19, the Social Innovation Lab offered its space, expertise, and support to a number of other faculty, staff and student groups and associations, in particular:

-In 2018/19 the Social Innovation Lab intends to expand services across campus and beyond, and is currently developing partnerships with external organizations who would like to collaborate on Design Thinking, Social Innovation and Social Entrepreneurship related projects.
-If you are interested in learning more, please contact Professor Denise Crossan.
+In 2019/20 the Social Innovation Lab intends to expand services across campus and beyond, and is currently developing partnerships with external organizations who would like to collaborate on Design Thinking, Social Innovation, and Social Entrepreneurship related projects.
+If you are interested in learning more, please contact Prof. Denise Crossan or Nimesh Ghimire '15.